 The currently agreed admissions policy of the Governors makes no distinction as to students with SEND.
 The aim of the school is to meet the needs of any child whose parents wish to register at the school.
 In the case of students with an EHC plan, the SENDCo will work closely with the LA named officer in coming to a decision about the most appropriate provision for the student.
 No student is refused admission solely on the grounds that he/she has special educational needs.
-The SENDCo will work closely with the SENDCos in the primary feeder schools in coming to a decision about the most appropriate provision for students with SEND.
-Parents or carers seeking the admission of a pupil with special educational needs are advised to approach the school well in advance so that consultations can take place.
-The school does not have a special unit.
+The SENDCo will work closely with the SENDCos in the primary feeder schools in coming to a decision about the most appropriate provision for a pupil with special educational needs are advised to approach the school well in advance so that consultations can take place.
+The school does not have a specialist hub.
 Our Admissions Policy can be found here: The King's School - Policies (kings.peterborough.sch.uk)